DavidKoleczek/py3starter/README.md

 # Python 3 Starter Repo
 A skeleton/template repo meant to be copied to initialize new Python projects.
 Also includes configuration for development in [Visual Studio Code](https://code.visualstudio.com/).

+## Requirements
+- [Python 3.11.x](https://www.python.org/) - Older versions may work, but are not tested
+- [pyenv](https://github.com/pyenv/pyenv#basic-github-checkout) - Recommended for managing Python versions on Linux

 ## Installation Instructions
 ### Linux
 1. Create a virtual environment (assumes Python 3.11 is installed and available with `python3`)